IBM-Bluemix-Docs/containers/cs_ingress.md

     You can see the IBM-provided domain in the **Ingress subdomain** field.
 4. Create an Ingress resource.
 Ingress resources define the routing rules for the Kubernetes service that you created for your app and are used by the ALB to route incoming network traffic to the service.
 You must use one Ingress resource to define routing rules for multiple apps if every app is exposed via a Kubernetes service inside the cluster.
     1. Open your preferred editor and create an Ingress configuration file that is named, for example, `myingress.yaml`.
-    2. Define an Ingress resource in your configuration file that uses the IBM-provided domain to route incoming network traffic to the service that you created earlier.
+    2. Define an Ingress resource in your configuration file that uses the IBM-provided domain to route incoming network traffic to the services that you created earlier.

         ```
         apiVersion: extensions/v1beta1